ritza-co/speakeasy-developer-docs/mcp/installing-mcp-servers/index.md

 #### Use GitHub tools in Cursor

-Once configured, access the GitHub MCP functionality through Cursor's AI chat by clicking the chat icon or using `Cmd` + `L` or `Ctrl` + `L`.
+Once configured, access the GitHub MCP functionality through Cursor's AI chat by clicking the chat icon or using `cmd + l` or `ctrl + l`.
 Cursor automatically discovers available MCP tools and allows you to interact with them using natural language commands.

 ![A screenshot shows a GitHub MCP tool under the Tools & Integrations tab in the Cursor settings.](./assets/cursor-github-mcp-installed.png)